LJL1830/HPC_guide/README.md

 This is only an import check.
 CUDA and GPU execution must be checked through a Slurm GPU job.

-> [!WARNING]
-> `model_requirements.txt` is a record of the existing cluster environment.
-It contains cluster-specific versions and temporary build paths such as `file:///tmp`.
-Do not treat it as a general one-command installer on another account or cluster.
-Ask the project administrator to review it when rebuilding the full model environment.

 ## 12. Reuse `model_env`

 In every new terminal, use the provided shortcut: